 - Excess mucus in lungs, digestive tract and liver

-Dead female (description) → Circle with a line through it
+Dead male (description) → Circle with a line through it

 How do you know if a recessive pedigree is autosomal? → Roughly equal numbers of males and females are affected; female carriers pass trait on to BOTH sons and daughters equally